 The IoT connectivity and light-speed data processing enhance the conventional devices for access control and surveillance, turning them into communication ecosystems.
 The activity information from each IoT-enabled device can be instantly transmitted to a unified database, creating a steady digital trail of all security events within the enterprise.
 In the case of intrusion on the premises, this information can be passed on from surveillance cameras to door locks, immediately blocking the closest ones and thus nipping the perpetrator’s progress in the bud.

 In addition to the described security scenarios, enterprise IoT can assist with intelligent monitoring, vehicle tracking, beacon-enabled perimeter protection, and biometric recognition.
-Due to its versatility, the technology can be employed to render physical safety at multiple locations, from traditional office facilities to industrial or remote sites like factories, rigs, and mines.
+Due to its versatility, the technology can be employed to render physical safety at multiple locations, from traditional office facilities and smart offices to industrial or remote sites like factories, rigs, and mines.

 Itransition set up a dedicated center of internet-of-things development to implement a real-time physical security monitoring for a European manufacturer of smart building management solutions.